Gov. Kemp extends public health emergency, but bars, nightclubs, summer school can open

 Gov. Brian Kemp announced May 28 that, while he was renewing Georgia’s public health state of emergency for a third time to July 12, he would allow bars and nightclubs to reopen, summer school to convene, and restrictions on social gatherings to loosen.

 Kemp cited “encouraging data” on COVID-19 cases prompted his decision to allow social gatherings of 25 people beginning June 1 if they follow social distancing guidelines.
-The governor said this decision would, hopefully, allow for small weddings and some sporting events to be held.
+The governor said the decision would, hopefully, allow for small weddings and some sporting events to be held.

 Also on June 1, bars and nightclubs can reopen if they follow 39 mandatory measures to “ensure patron well-being.”
-Nightspots will be limited to 25 people at a time or 35 percent of their total occupancy space.
+Nightspots will be limited to 25 people at a time or 35% of their total occupancy space.

 Kemp said live performance venues will remain closed for now, but that his administration is working with operators to “prepare for the future.”